 Depth and thickness of the resin

 There are different types of resin suited to different pour depths.
 You can find the information stated in the instructions of your resin (usually in CM).
-It is important to use the correct resin otherwise your resin may not cure and will remain tacky or soft.
+It is important to use the correct resin otherwise your project may not cure and will remain tacky or soft.

 Transparency & yellowing resistance